bkchr/carrier/README.md

 ```
 Host *.carrier
    StrictHostKeyChecking no
-   ProxyCommand PATH_TO_LIFELINE/lifeline $(basename  %h .carrier) CARRIER_SERVER_ADDR:CARRIER_SERVER_PORT
+   ProxyCommand PATH_TO_LIFELINE/lifeline $(basename  %h .carrier) CARRIER_SERVER_ADDR:CARRIER_SERVER_PORT PATH_TO_TRUSTED_SERVER_CERTS PATH_TO_TRUSTED_CLIENT_CERTS
 ```

 After you added the snippet to your ssh config, you can execute the following command:
-`ssh peer.carrier`
+`ssh BF0B90CF27036DA8B3170F4D86D9CC360398B5E9C3A9EB97E72FF57ADE48AB4B.carrier`

-That should connect you to your peer named "peer" and give you a ssh connection :)
+That should connect you to your peer with the given public key and give you a ssh connection :)

 # License